laserbeamfoam/SimToPC/README.md

 #### 1.3 Create the base OpenFOAM case (template)

-LPBF-SimDriver needs a **template case** that it will copy and modify to produce each simulation.
+SimToPc needs a **template case** that it will copy and modify to produce each simulation.
 By convention, the template must live at <MESH_DENSITY>/base_case_of2412/ where `MESH_DENSITY` is the value you set in `input_data.py` (e.g., `COARSE`, `FINE`).

 **Examples**